It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 But if you can’t walk, talk or run, and there’s no help available.
 What then?
 SAVE the Day gives you real skills you can apply immediately to any violent situation in which you fear for your life.

-You might think of it this way.
-Do you agree everyone should know how to swim, if only enough to dog-paddle to the side of the pool?
-While we have protections in place: warning signs, pool fences, lifeguards and flotation devices, they only mitigate the risk, they don’t necessarily prevent you drowning.
-At some point you had to learn to swim, right?
+Should every adult know how to swim, if only enough to dog-paddle to the side of the pool?
+While we have safeguards in place: warning signs, pool fences, lifeguards and flotation devices, they only mitigate the risk, they don’t necessarily prevent you drowning.
 If you like swimming you might become really good at it, even to Olympic standard, but the ‘how not to drown’ part is covered in the first hours of training.

 Of course we can’t teach you to be an elite swimmer in a single day, what we can teach you is how to save your own life if you’re ever in deep water.